artineering-io/flair-docs/_includes/effects/toon-lines.md

 </figure>

 #### Line Width Max
-Defines the maximum width the generated line may have.
+Defines the maximum width the generated toon and sketch lines may have.

 #### Line Width Range
-The depth range at which lines are widened or thinned in the scene.
+The depth range at which toon and sketch lines are widened or thinned in the scene.
 This attribute consists of four (4) values that define the different distances from the camera to modify the line width.
 From left to right: Close, Close Mid, Far Mid, Far.

 Between the _Close Mid_ and _Far Mid_ distances, the global _Line Width_ that has been set will apply.
 Beyond these distances towards the _Close_ and _Far_ depths, the global _Line Width_ will be multiplied by the _Line Width Factor_, which is defined below.